John Tyler Sr.: Career

 Tyler was admitted to the Virginia bar and had a private legal practice.
 Around 1770, Tyler moved to Charles City County.
 There, in addition to his private legal practice, Tyler operated plantations using enslaved labor.
 By his marriage in 1776, discussed below, Tyler built Greenway Plantation, where he would raise his family and later die.
 In the 1787 Virginia tax census, Tyler owned 20 enslaved adults and 14 enslaved children, as well as 12 horses and 75 cattle, and was also taxed for his carriages (which had a total of six wheels).

 Meanwhile, as relations with Britain became strained, Tyler became a member of the Charles City County Committee of Safety.
 In 1775, he raised a company of troops.
 He joined his forces with those led by Patrick Henry to demand the restoration of the gunpowder Virginia's governor Lord Dunmore had removed from the government magazine in Williamsburg, or else compensation.
 In 1776 Tyler accepted a one-year appointment as commissioner in admiralty.

 Tyler's statewide political career began in 1778, as he first won election as one of Charles City County's delegates to the Virginia House of Delegates.
 Charles City County voters re-elected him annually until 1788.
-Furthermore, fellow delegates elected Tyler as their Speaker in 1781, when he succeeded Benjamin Harrison (who legislators had elected the Governor), and re-elected Tyler until 1785, when Benjamin Harrison became the Speaker).
+Furthermore, fellow delegates elected Tyler as their Speaker in 1781, when he succeeded Benjamin Harrison (who legislators had elected the Governor), and re-elected Tyler until 1785, when Benjamin Harrison again became the Speaker).

 In addition to his legislative service, Tyler served as a Judge of the Virginia High Court of Admiralty from 1776 to 1788.
 He was a member of the Virginia Council of State (now the Virginia Governor's Council) from 1780 to 1781.
 Legislators elected Tyler a Judge of the General Court of Virginia starting in 1788.

 Virginia ratification convention

 Charles City County voters elected Tyler as one of their representatives to the Virginia Ratifying Convention that ultimately ratified the United States Constitution in 1788.
-During that convocation, fellow delegates elected Tyler the convention's Vice-President.
+During that convocation, fellow delegates elected Tyler the convention's vice-president.
 In the debates over ratification of the United States Constitution, like George Mason and Patrick Henry, Tyler was an Anti-Federalist, ultimately voting against the document, although a narrow margin ratified it.
 Tyler explained his opposition stating, "It has been often observed ... that liberty ought not to be given up without knowing the terms.
 The gentlemen themselves cannot agree in the construction of various clauses of [the Constitution]; and so long as this is the case, so long shall liberty be in danger."